 - Outlining information distribution from the fundamental depository to your BI applications

-Metadata describes the data warehouse and offers a framework for data.
-It helps in constructing, preserving, handling and making use of the data warehouse.
+In a typical data warehouse architecture, metadata describes the data warehouse database and offers a framework for data.
+It helps in constructing, preserving, handling, and making use of the data warehouse.

-- Technical Metadata, which comprises information that can be used by developers and managers when executing warehouse development and administration tasks.
+- Technical Metadata comprises information that can be used by developers and managers when executing warehouse development and administration tasks.

-- Business Metadata, which comprises information that offers easily understandable standpoint of the data stored in the warehouse.
+- Business Metadata includes information that offers an easily understandable standpoint of the data stored in the warehouse.

-Metadata plays an important role for the businesses as well as the technical teams to understand the data present in the warehouse and to convert it into information.
+Metadata plays an important role for businesses and technical teams to understand the data present in the warehouse and convert it into information.

 4. Data Warehouse Access Tools

-- Query and reporting tools, which help users produce corporate reports for analysis that can be in the form of spreadsheets, calculations, or interactive visuals.
+- Query and reporting tools help users produce corporate reports for analysis that can be in the form of spreadsheets, calculations, or interactive visuals.

-- Application development tools, which help create tailored reports and present them in interpretations intended for particular reporting purposes.
+- Application development tools help create tailored reports and present them in interpretations intended for reporting purposes.

-- Data mining tools, which systematize the procedure of identifying arrays and links in huge quantities of data using cutting-edge statistical modeling methods.
+- Data mining tools for data warehousing systematize the procedure of identifying arrays and links in huge quantities of data using cutting-edge statistical modeling methods.

-- OLAP tools, which help construct a multi-dimensional data warehouse and allow analysis of enterprise data from numerous viewpoints.
+- OLAP tools help construct a multi-dimensional data warehouse and allow the analysis of enterprise data from numerous viewpoints.

 5. Data Warehouse Bus

-It defines the data flow within a data warehousing architecture and includes a data mart.
-A data mart is an access level used to transfer data to the users.
-It is used for partitioning data which is produced for the particular user group.
+It defines the data flow within a data warehousing bus architecture and includes a data mart.
+A data mart is an access level that allows users to transfer data.
+It is also used for partitioning data that is produced for a particular user group.